... the most powerful platform for commerce, communication and democracy ever created by man.

 Connecting Today’s Congress With Tomorrow’s Coders

-The Congressional Internet Caucus Advisory Committee is the most prominent and industrious educational program on Capitol Hill for Internet issues.
+The Congressional Internet Caucus Advisory Committee is the most prominent and industrious educational program on Capitol Hill for Internet policy.
 Its mission is to harness the collective policy expertise of Internet stakeholders — public interest groups, trade associations, non-profits, and Internet companies.
 It’s a neutral platform where thought leaders debate important technology issues that shape legislative and administration policy in an open forum.
 We vigilantly adhere to our mission to curate balanced and dynamic debates among Internet stakeholders.

 The State of the Net is America’s premier Internet policy conference series.
 It brings together Internet stakeholders in government and in the private sector to explore the potential of a decentralized global Internet to promote communications, commerce and democracy.